THE PORT OF

 • Opportunity to book more days in July and August upon availability

-• Priority on the waiting list
+• Register at any moment for the waiting list

 • Credit for 5 diver’s interventions